KlemenVovk/ids-tutoring/docs/session1.md

 To address the first point, remember that pandas is just a bunch of python files packaged in a single module (library).
 This means that those files can also use any other libraries that you don't need yourself.
 In tech speak, pandas *depends* on a lot of other libraries, one of them being numpy.

 Focusing on the second point, these strings define the builds.
 Packages like numpy are built (compiled) for a specific system architecture (the most popular being x86) for a specific OS.
 To differentiate between numpy 1.26.0 for Linux for x86 and numpy 1.26.0 for MacOS for M1 macbooks we use these build strings.
 Now, what will happen if I'm using Linux on a x86 laptop (basically all laptops, apart from the M1/M2 macbooks), export the environment and give you the `environment.yml` file to reproduce on your shiny new M2 macbook?
 Suddenly (some) builds might lead to packages that are not available/don't work on the M2 which means that you won't be able to recreate my environment.
-This is why reproduciblity is hard and isn't a solved problem.
+This is why reproducibility is hard and isn't a solved problem.

 Why not just remove the builds then and say 'ok conda, just install any numpy 1.26.0 you can'?
 This is better and can be done in conda with:
 ```bash